Frequently Asked Questions

 22. Will I get credit points (ECTS) for attending a course?

-- Yes, you will find the terms in the course description.
-If you have further questions, please ask your lecturer.
+- Yes, you will find the number of credit points and the conditions for awarding them in the course description. if you have questions don't hesitate to talk to the course lecturer.

 23. Will I get a grade?

 - No, not automatically.
 However, it is possible.
 If you would like to receive a grade, you must discuss this with your teacher at the beginning of the course.

 24. Who is the contact person during the course time?

 - During the whole course you will be supervised by at least one lecturer.
 In addition, a tutor will be taking part of the course as well.
 He or she is your first contact person for small and large inquiries and problems.

 - And of course you can always come to our Course Office at any time - we will be happy to help you with all possible concerns!